-1.3.5.
+1.5.
 OB differentiation assessed by staining ALP in cell culture

-1.3.5.1.
-Stain ALP in cultured OBs on day 7 after the addition of MM, on a control tissue culture plate and the biomaterial in a suspension culture plate.
+1.5.1.
+Stain ALP in cultured OBs on day 7 after the addition of MM on a control tissue culture plate and the biomaterial in a suspension culture plate.

-1.3.5.2.
+1.5.2.
 Aspirate the culture medium from the wells and replace it with 0.5 mL of 1x PBS (37 °C).
 Aspirate the PBS and fix the cells by incubating them in 0.5 mL of 10% buffered formalin at RT for 1 min.